edupinhata/codeInterview/Java/PlenoInterview2/README.md

 ![Create_replit2](https://user-images.githubusercontent.com/6368537/191852909-b05100ba-51bb-4ceb-a6af-0b2d464813fa.PNG)

 3. Add the files of Problem1 folder in the Repl.it created on step 2.
-Either drag and drop, or use the upload function in the three dots menu of repl.it.
+Either drag and drop, or use the upload function in the three dots menu of repl.it. !!!
+Don't upload the folder, but only the files to repl.it !!!
 4. To compile, run in the terminal of repl.it (right side) the following command:
 > sh compile.sh
 5. When the compilation don't give any errors, run with the command: